TerryLoc/positive-affirmation-colour-wheel/README.md

 #### OVERALL BENEFITS OF REFACTORING

-  By breaking down the original TWO BIG FUNCTIONS into smaller helper functions, I achieve a more readability, maintainability, and reusable code.
-The refactored code is easier to understand and debug, and it follows the single responsibility principle, with each function handling a specific task.
+  By breaking down the original TWO BIG FUNCTIONS into smaller helper functions, I achieve more readability, maintainability, and reusable code.
+The refactored code is easier to understand and debug and it follows the single responsibility principle, with each function handling a specific task.

   <hr>